MicrosoftDocs/quantum-docs-pr/articles/user-guide/using-qsharp/file-structure.md

 However, to call a certain function `Fn` from `Microsoft.Quantum.Math`, you must call it using `Math.Fn`.

 The `open` directive applies to the entire namespace block within a file.
-Hence, if you define an additional namespace in the same Q# file as `NS` above, then any operations/functions/types defined in the second namespace would not have access to anything from `Microsoft.Quantum.Intrinsic` or `Microsoft.Quantum.Math` unless you repeated the open directives therein.
+Hence, if you define an additional namespace in the same Q# file as `NS` earlier, then any operations/functions/types defined in the second namespace would not have access to anything from `Microsoft.Quantum.Intrinsic` or `Microsoft.Quantum.Math` unless you repeated the open directives therein.

 To reference a type or callable defined in another namespace that is *not* opened in the current namespace, you must reference it by its fully-qualified name.
 For example, given an operation named `Op` from the `X.Y` namespace: